Kettling: Brazil

-On January 8th, 2023, in Brasilia, Brazil, an estimated 1500 people protesting against the result of the recent national election, were kettled at the Army’s headquarters by the Federal and Estate police.
+On January 8, 2023, in Brasilia, Brazil, an estimated 1500 people attacking the seat of the three branches of government, were kettled at the Army’s headquarters by the Federal and Estate police.

 Canada

 On 27 June 2010, 200 persons, including protesters, bystanders and news reporters, were kettled in Toronto at the intersection of Queen Street and Spadina Avenue during the G20 summit protests.
 Several hundred people were also kettled outside of the Novotel Hotel on the Esplanade and arrested.
 The following year the Toronto Police Department swore to never use kettling again.
-In August 2015, police superintendent David 'Mark' Fenton was convicted of two charges of unlawful arrest and one charge of discreditable conduct, disciplinary offences under the Police Act, for ordering the kettling in 2010.
+In August 2015, police superintendent David 'Mark' Fenton was convicted of two charges of unlawful arrest and one charge of discreditable conduct, disciplinary offences under the Ontario Police Services Act, for ordering the kettling in 2010.
 However, the judge convicting Fenton also made it clear that "containing or kettling is not illegal".

 On 15 March 2011, 250–300 protesters in Montréal were kettled on St-Denis just north of Mont Royal during the Annual March Against Police Brutality.
 Police used stun grenades, riot gear, and horses to kettle the crowd.

 On 23 May 2012, police in Montréal moved in on student protesters, kettling them and making 518 arrests—the largest number in one night since the student protests began weeks earlier.

 On 15 March 2013, at the annual police brutality march, the police kettled a group of protesters on Ste-Catherine street in Montréal after the march was declared illegal for not presenting an itinerary before the protest.
 After almost two hours of attempting to break up the groups protesting, the police closed in and arrested anyone caught in the kettle.
 At the end of the evening, police stated that there were around 250 arrests, two injured police officers, and one protester who was unwell.